Civlac/SRWLED-Wiki/Animations.md

 ***
 ## Non-reactive Animations

-Andrew has added some non-reactive routines that can be controlled.
+Andrew has added some non-reactive routines, most of which are controllable.

 ### Phased
 A spring like effect using changing phases of sine waves.